 Camping: There are plenty of camp sites in Europe, but you’ll need a tent (which is a lot of extra weight to carry around).
 Camp sites are also located outside the cities, so they might be difficult to get to.

 Sleep in Airport/Train Station: This isn’t a good long term plan, but it can work in a pinch.
 I slept in a train station once and it was terrible.
 Sleeping in an airport wasn’t as bad, but it also wasn’t enjoyable.

 Student Discounts: Many museums and attractions offer student/youth discounts.

 Count Your Change: Some dishonest cashiers will shortchange you.
 This is more prevalent in Eastern Europe where the money is so foreign to Westerners.

-NEVER Use Credit Card In A Payphone: NEVER!
-Many European payphones allow you to pay for calls with your credit card.
-Unless you like paying $50/minute you should avoid this at all costs.
-I know someone who racked up $150 bill from 3 calls that never even went through.
+NEVER Use Credit Cards In A Pay Phone: NEVER!
+Many European pay phones allow you to pay for calls with your credit card.
+Unless you like paying $50/minute, you should avoid this at all costs.
+I know someone who racked up a $150 bill from three calls that never even went through.

 Avoid Taxis: Taxis are extremely expensive.
 Always look for public transportation alternatives.
 Many Eastern European taxis are notorious for ripping off tourists so beware.